-West Virginia Auto Insurance
+West Virginia Auto Insurance Guide

 From Morgantown to Martinsburg, Huntington to Harper’s Ferry, West Virginia has thousands of miles of roadways.
 They’ll take you from Charleston to Wheeling, along the Salt Peter Trail, down to the Canaan Valley and up into the Appalachians.
 They’re used by over 1.3 million licensed drivers, who each average over 10,200 miles a year.
 Along the way, they’re involved in thousands of traffic accidents, including many that result in serious injury or death.
 Wherever you live and drive in the Mountain State, carrying adequate car insurance is both a legal requirement and commonsense protection.
 This is your guide to West Virginia’s basic vehicle insurance requirements and laws.